Nickchapman3773/Uranium-Fever/README.md

 >[!CAUTION]
 >**Trigger Warning:**
 >
->Some of the content in Uranium Fever contains difficult and distressing psychosocial topics, including self abuse, self-destructive behavior and thought, suicidal-ideation, sexual assault, and distressing screams.
+>Some of the content in Uranium Fever contains difficult and distressing psychosocial topics, including notions of self abuse, self-destructive behavior and thought, suicidal-ideation, sexual assault, and distressing screams.
 Proceed with caution.

 # <p align=center>Features</p>
 - A robust assortment of utilities, frameworks, fixes, and quality of life improvements.